John Denver Plane Crash: Autopsy Report and Investigation Findings

 Overview of the Accident

-John Denver, born Henry John Deutschendorf Jr., died at age 53 when his experimental amateur-built Long-EZ aircraft crashed into Monterey Bay shortly after takeoff from Monterey Peninsula Airport.
-The accident occurred at approximately 5:28 PM local time.
-Denver was the sole occupant of the aircraft and died on impact.
+John Denver — born Henry John Deutschendorf Jr. — died at age 53 when his experimental amateur-built Long-EZ aircraft crashed into Monterey Bay on October 12, 1997.
+The aircraft went down at approximately 5:28 PM local time, shortly after departing Monterey Peninsula Airport.
+Denver was the sole occupant and died on impact.

-The Long-EZ is a tandem two-seat homebuilt aircraft designed by Burt Rutan, known for its distinctive canard configuration and fuel efficiency.
-Denver had recently purchased this particular aircraft, registration N555JD, and had accumulated only about 2.5 hours of flight time in the type before the accident.
+The Long-EZ is a tandem two-seat homebuilt aircraft designed by Burt Rutan, known for its distinctive canard configuration — the small horizontal wing is out front rather than in the tail.
+Denver had purchased this particular aircraft, registration N555JD, relatively recently, and had accumulated only about 2.5 hours of flight time in the type before the accident.
+That number matters a great deal to understanding what happened next.

 Autopsy Findings